 Nonetheless, the scheme would provide a comprehensive range of environmental, social and economic benefits which, having regard to all material considerations, would outweigh the harm identified.

 The proposal would comply with the Development Plan and NPPF 2021.
-Permission should be granted, subject to conditions.
+Listed Building Consent is recommended to be granted, subject to conditions.